weiling-yu/react-git-test/README.md

-Course / Front-End Web UI Frameworks and Tools: Bootstrap 4
+Course / Front-End Web Development with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).